Kleine-PED/customer-complaint-form/README.md

 - Full Name
 - Email or Phone Number (at least one is required)
-- Complaint Details (limited to 1000 characters) 3.Click the submit button.
+- Complaint Details (limited to 1000 characters)
+3. Click the submit button.

-**If all input is valid** ,an alert will be shown indicating successful submission.
+*** **If all input is valid** ,an alert will be shown indicating successful submission.
 And form data will be logged to the console in JSON format.

 ### 👉🏼[Click here for Preview](https://customer-complaint-form.vercel.app/)